 11. Play Free Games Before Playing for Money

-This won’t make you an expert overnight but you’ll feel more confident when you sit down at that table with the live dealer.
+This won’t make you an expert overnight, but you’ll feel more confident when you sit down at that table with the live dealer.

 12. When Playing Slots, Pick Cheap Entertaining Games

-13. When Betting on Horses, Be Modest
+13. Be Modest When Betting on Horses

-The more complicated the wager you make the less likely you’ll win, but those big wins you hear about in the news are typically coming off the “exotic” bets.
+The more complicated the wager you make, the less likely you’ll win, but those big wins you hear about in the news are typically coming off the “exotic” bets.
 Just remember that it takes a lot of losers to pay for one big winner.

-14. In Blackjack, Be Prepared to Split
+14. Be Prepared to Split in Blackjack

-If you aren’t dealt a pair then you won’t kick yourself.
-But if you see a pair of 7s come up and the dealer face card is an 8, you’ll want to make that extra bet.
+If you aren’t dealt a pair, then you won’t kick yourself.
+But if you see a pair of 7s come up, and the dealer face card is an 8, you’ll want to make that extra bet.

 15. Know What a Skill Stop Slot Game Is

 Many slot machine games allow you to press a stop button while the reels are spinning.

-This results in a quicker reveal of the outcome of your slot game but it does not change the outcome of the game.
-However, there is a class of slot machine games that offer what is called a “skill stop”.
-On these games pressing the stop button does affect the outcome of the game.
-The availability of skill stop slot games varies by market and different laws may apply to how they are programmed.
+This results in a quicker reveal of the outcome of your slot game, but it does not change the outcome of the game.
+However, a class of slot machine games offers what is called a “skill stop.”
+In these games, pressing stop, the button does affect the game’s outcome.
+The availability of skill-stop slot games varies by market, and different laws may apply to how they are programmed.

 Read the game rules carefully.
-The help screens should tell you either that stopping the reels has no effect on the outcome of the game or they should explicitly tell you when and how you’ll be able to use a skill stop.
-They may not use the phrase “skill stop” but they may say “press the [X] button to interrupt the game” or “to shoot the monster do [X]”.
+The help screens should tell you either that stopping the reels has no effect on the game’s outcome, or they should explicitly tell you when and how you’ll be able to use a skill stop.
+They may not use the phrase “skill stop,” but they may say “press the [X] button to interrupt the game” or “to shoot the monster do [X].”

-The skill stop option gives you a better chance for winning a bonus round.
+The skill stop option gives you a better chance of winning a bonus round.
 Some skill stop games may slow the speed of the spinning reel a little bit as a clue that the Skill Stop option is available.

 The option may only become active on a random basis.